4nkt/testing-javascript/packages/jest-cypress-react-babel-webpack/README.md

-# Jest and Cypress with React, Babel, and Webpack
+# Jest and Cypress with React, Babel and Webpack

 See how to configure Jest and Cypress with React, Babel, and Webpack